Indications

 Breastfeeding considerations: Breastfeeding should be encouraged for all mothers, including those with diabetes, as it is nutritionally and immunologically beneficial for infants.
 Breastfeeding may also provide long-term metabolic advantages for mother and child, including a reduced risk of type 2 diabetes in mothers with gestational diabetes.
 However, lactation can increase the risk of overnight hypoglycemia, necessitating insulin dosage adjustments.
 Exogenous insulin, including insulin analogs like aspart, is excreted into breast milk.
 Insulin is a natural component of breast milk and may lower the risk of type 1 diabetes in breastfed infants.[14]
 According to the manufacturer label, breastfeeding benefits and the use of maternal insulin aspart require a thorough risk-benefit analysis, including potential adverse effects on the infant.

-Older patients: The practice of using sliding-scale insulin (SSI) to address hyperglycemia in hospitalized patients, including older individuals, remains prevalent.
-However, relying solely on an SSI regimen often fails to manage glucose fluctuations adequately.
+Older patients: The practice of using sliding-scale insulin to address hyperglycemia in hospitalized patients, including older individuals, remains prevalent.
+However, relying solely on a sliding-scale insulin regimen often fails to manage glucose fluctuations adequately.
 Multiple studies have demonstrated that a basal-bolus regimen demonstrates superior glycemic control and reduced rates of perioperative complications compared to sliding-scale insulin therapy.[16]

 Adverse Effects